enyasteyn/Final_Biocomputing_Assignment/README.md

 # Bio Computing Assignment Workflow
 This project implements a reproducible bioinformatics workflow.
 This pipeline includes building a container, using nextflow for read trimming, alignment, and variant calling.
-Variants were validated on Integrative Genomics Viewer (IGV), a structured variant database was created using sqlite3 and files were pulled from cmd.
+Variants were validated on Integrative Genomics Viewer (IGV), and a structured variant database was created using sqlite3.

 # Container
 For this workflow, I created a container for TRIMMOMATIC using singularity.
 A singularity definition file ('trimmomatic.def') was created, which includes the required labels, environment setup, and installation of TRIMMOMATIC.